80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a noise made by a pig

-Example sentence The farm pig just came close to me and oinked.
+Example in a sentence The farm pig just came close to me and oinked.

 47. Ow